Tonga country profile

-A former British protectorate, Tonga became fully independent in 1970, though it was never formally colonised.
+A former British protectorate, Tonga became fully independent in 1970, although it was never formally colonised.

-Endowed with tropical beaches, rainforest and active volcanoes, it has a developing tourist industry - its main source of hard currency.
+Characterised by tropical beaches, rainforest, and active volcanoes, it has a developing tourist industry - its main source of hard currency.

 Head of state: King George Tupou VI